Amu2ler/UTT_project/PhotoStudio - NF06 project/README.md

              C and Python code separation
   1. Data structures used to represent the problem must also be created in C and Python
   2. Graphical interfaces in Python are a plus
-  3. Interactions between the C and Python must be done using files.